Khloe Kardashian Is Pregnant: Reports

 The 33-year-old Keeping Up With the Kardashians star and the 26-year-old basketball player began dating a year ago after meeting on a blind date set up by a friend in September 2016.

-In a recent interview with You magazine, the E! star shot down engagement rumors, while gushing over the Cleveland Cavaliers center.
+In an August interview with You magazine, the E! star shot down engagement rumors, while gushing over the Cleveland Cavaliers center.

 She explained, "I'm in the best relationship I've ever been in and it doesn't take a ring for me to feel that way."